zulfajuniadi/angularjs-gulp-browsersync-starterkit/README.md

 # angularjs-gulp-browsersync-starterkit

-A starterkit for AngularJS, browsersync and gulp
+A starter kit for AngularJS, browsersync and gulp

+1. `git clone` this repo
+1. `npm install` to install the dependencies
-Clone, npm install the gulp watch to start developing
+1. `gulp watch` to start developing